jbrdge/LPR_ECE529/README.md

 # LPR_ECE529
 My Final project for DSP ECE 529 at the University of Arizona.
-License Plate character recognition using a neural network
+On a high level, the project consists of two stages.
+The first stage, uses image processing techniques to locate license plate characters in an image.
+The second stage is classification of the characters using neural networks.
+Intermediate to the two stages,

 #Description
 Using a small base set of characters,